gjb2048/moodle-theme_essential/README.txt

 New in 2.8.1.5
 ==============
 - FIX: Issue #469: Top menu bar message Update notifications messages blank.
+- FIX: Issue #478: Unable to find CSS when themedir set but theme is in default dir.
+Thanks to Tyler Bannister.
 - FIX: Issue #479: "This Course" menu only displays on course home page.
 - FIX: Issue #480: Calendar issues.
 - FIX: Issue #481: Drag and drop img handle shown on front page calendar when editing.